theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ==================================================================================

 # CHANGELOGS
+11-05-20
+Added new function to Parking slot
+Added new passive to Artillery Outpost

 11-04-20
 Updated Mission to Claim First Base
 Spawn Adjustment for Murder Pack [Increased Required Standing Threshold by 250]